UoMResearchIT/r-shiny-course/README.md

 ## Modifying the exercises

 The aim is to keep a clean commit history in the workshop-materials repoistory, with each commit corresponding to a solution to an exercise, or a check point in the lesson.
-If you find a bug in the code, or need to modify something,  the basic procedure is:
+If you find a bug in the code, or need to modify something, we rewrite the history to make it look like the bug was never there.
+The basic procedure is:

 1. Checkout the commit where the issue is introduced
 2. Create a new branch `git checkout -b bugfix`